A contemplative look at men and women in transit, searching for information and guidance regarding their travel on the info-screens at an airport.

 Some of the individual still-images.

-In an ideal setting, a monumental format in the projection of these “non-movements”, would strengthen and give depth to the experience.
+In an ideal setting a monumental format in the projection of these “non-movements” would strengthen and give depth to the experience.
 With a free floor in front of the projection, one can walk up to the larger-than-life versions of the “seekers”, observing details in the changes, or stand back and take in the whole piece.

-In a crowd enjoying a sunny day at the beach, a smaller group of individuals is focused on.
+On a smaller screen, reflecting the larger projection, in a crowd enjoying a sunny day at the beach, a smaller group of individuals is focused on.